Overview of the Specialty

 Emergency medicine is the specialty that focuses on the recognition, evaluation, and care of patients who are acutely ill or injured.
 It is a high-pressure, fast-paced and diverse specialty that requires a broad base of medical knowledge and a variety of well-honed clinical and technical skills.
 The emphasis is on pre-hospital care and the acute care aspects of the other specialties.
 Emergency physicians treat all age groups in a myriad of conditions with varying degrees of severity.
 Emergency medicine training also encompasses clinical areas such as disaster medicine and mass gatherings.

 Training consists of a minimum of three years of postgraduate education in one of 3 formats (PGY 1-3, PGY 2-4 with separate internship, PGY 1-4).
-There are 153 ACGME accredited Emergency Medicine training programs for the 2012/2013 recruitment cycle, offering more than 1600 categorical/advanced positions available to U.S. seniors.
+There were 167 emergency medicine residency training programs accredited by the ACGME for 2014/15 that offered 1,821 categorical/advanced positions.

 Matching Program Information and Match Statistics